An-GG/ut-registration-api/README.md

 ### What is `cookies_from_authenticated_session` ??

-`RegistrationSession` cannot authenticate you using your EID/password directly because this is non-trivially complicated.
-Instead, you must provide cookies from an already authenticated session.
+~~`RegistrationSession` cannot authenticate you using your EID/password directly because this is non-trivially complicated.
+Instead, you must provide cookies from an already authenticated session.~~

-**Recomended Way To Get Gookies**: [ut-auth-utils](https://github.com/An-GG/ut-auth-utils) is used in the example.
-This package allows you to authenticate into a domain protected by the UT SSO service using your EID/password, either programmatically or through an automated Chrome window, and returns the authenticated session's cookies.
+> **Update:** This package now incorporates `ut-auth-utils`, and can create an authenticated session to fetch cookies on its own.
+The `login()` method will launch a Chromium window to login with your EID / password graphically.

+Session cookies are saved to `/tmp` by default, so you shouldn't need to login manually every time.

 ## TypeScript Usage